There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) discuss the design principles of structural steel; (2) communicate effectively in written technical reports; (3) simplify a practical steel structure in the design process; (4) apply structural analysis to the design of steel structures and structural elements; (5) perform an economical steel structure design using limit state design method; (6) apply AS1170 and AS4100 appropriately in the design of steel structures; and (7) explain fatigue load effect.
+Students are able to (1) discuss the design principles of structural steel; (2) communicate effectively in written technical reports; (3) simplify a practical steel structure in the design process; (4) apply structural analysis to the design of steel structures and structural elements; (5) perform an economical steel structure design using limit state design method; (6) apply AS1170 and AS4100 appropriately in the design of steel structures; and (7) conduct simplified plate girder design and quantify fatigue load effect.

 - Unit Coordinator(s)